-Lastly, we benchmarked the full GP, QSM, and SSM methodologies to compare performance.
-We only show the performance for the full GP, QSM, and sequential SSM solvers as tested on a CPU (Intel$^{\text{\textregistered}}$ Xeon$^{\text{\textregistered}}$ w5-3435X), as their performance is degraded on a GPU; conversely, we only show the parallel SSM solver as tested on a GPU (NVIDIA RTX 6000 Ada, CUDA v12.8) as its CPU performance is degraded.
+Finally, we benchmarked the full GP, QSM, and SSM methodologies to compare performance.
+We only show the performance for the full GP, QSM, and sequential SSM solvers as tested on a CPU (Intel$^{\text{\textregistered}}$ Xeon$^{\text{\textregistered}}$ w5-3435X) because their performance was degraded on a GPU; conversely, we only show the parallel SSM solver as tested on a GPU (NVIDIA RTX 6000 Ada, CUDA v12.8) because its CPU performance was degraded.
 Our setup was as follows.
-For each function to benchmark (likelihood, conditioning, and prediction), we set up \texttt{tinygp} objects for the full and QSM representations of a SHO kernel, and a \texttt{smolgp} object for the SSM representation.
+For each function to benchmark (likelihood, conditioning, and prediction), we set up \tinygp\ objects for the full and QSM representations of an SHO kernel and a \smolgp\ object for the SSM representation.
 We took a random draw from the prior distribution as our true signal, from which we generated random measurements of varying size $N$.
 We timed five computations of each function at each $N$, while monitoring their peak memory usage in a separate thread; this peak memory use does not include overheads before calling the function (e.g. $\sim$200~MB from importing \texttt{JAX} and JIT compilation).

-The average and standard deviation of the five runs, for both the runtime and the peak memory use, are shown in Figure~\ref{fig:benchmark} for the tests involving instantaneous data, and Figure~\ref{fig:benchmark_integrated} for those involving integrated data.
-The most dramatic improvements are seen with integrated data, as there is no QSM representation to compete with the SSM method.
+The average and standard deviation of the five runs, for both the runtime and the peak memory use, are shown in Figure~\ref{fig:benchmark} for the tests involving instantaneous data and Figure~\ref{fig:benchmark_integrated} for those involving integrated data.
+The most dramatic improvements are seen with integrated data, since there is no QSM representation to compete with the SSM method.
 Generally, we found the SSM method to be the most memory efficient, which can easily become limiting at modest $N \sim 10^5$ with the full GP method ($\gtrsim$100~GB of RAM), as well as for predictions with the QSM method.
 As tested, the SSM method is the fastest for making predictions, and when parallelized on a GPU is the fastest at conditioning and rivals QSM methods at computing the likelihood.